alonmuroch/ethaccrualasset_website/webapp/README.md

 - `ETH Price`: -100% to +100%
 - `SSV Price`: -100% to +1,000%
 - `Network Fee`: -50% to +150% (baseline 1%)
+- `% Staked SSV`: 0% to 100% (defaults to 50%; hint includes the live total supply from CoinMarketCap)

 Each slider includes a **Reset** button to snap back to the baseline fetched (or defaulted) value.